sharanabasavaJNV/cns-playfair-program/README.md

-This resp includes 14 programs of Computer Network Security labarotary As per VTU/SIT.These are mentioned below.
+This resp includes 14 programs of Cryptography and Network Security labarotary As per VTU/SIT.These are mentioned below.
 Questions:
 1) Write a program to perform the following using Playfair cipher technique (i) Encrypt a given message M with different keys {k1,k2,…,kn}.
 Print key and cipher text pair